wngud0811/Deep_Learning_research_in_Military/README.md

 ## Preventing BlueBorne Attack (especially weak for Android devices)
 ### Solutions
 - I can't find a better way than turning off Bluetooth when I am not using.
-But it is vulnerable if I work on same place at same time daily.
+It is vulnerable if I use my device at specific place at specific time regularly.
 - In general android OS, even if you turn bluetooth off by clicking the button in the menu bar, bluetooth service might be keep learning background and expose vulnerability.
 - Go to the `developer settings` and checkout the `running service` section to check whether your bluetooth service is running.
 - It is known that recent(2018+) BlueTooth applications are updated to prevent such attacks.